Home Donate New Search Gallery Reviews How-To Books Links Workshops About Contact

 Intro Specs Performance Recommendations

-My new Think Tank Retrospective 10 bag is like getting a new old best friend.
+The Think Tank Retrospective bags are like getting a new old best friend.

 Most people carry a lot more gear than I do.
 I find my Retrospective 10 ideal for leaving in a trunk and grabbing what I need out of it as a second reserve bag.
 Most people use these as shoulder bags.
 I wouldn't want to carry this thing loaded around my shoulder, but most people do.